The One Accessory You Need to Copy Meghan Markle’s Effortless Travel Style

 How to Get It on Sale

-Luckily for you, we’ve found one at jcrew.com selling for $58 — but you can score 10% off with code NEWNEW and 40% off if you buy four or more eligible styles with the code.
+Luckily for you, we’ve found one at jcrew.com selling for $58 — but you can score 20% off two styles or 30% off three or more styles with code TAKE2030.
 Um, consider it sold.

 To buy: jcrew.com, $58